FOR IMMEDIATE RELEASE

-The HeadCheck app runs baseline and post-injury concussion assessments at the sideline of sporting events.
+The HeadCheck app runs pre-season and post-injury concussion assessments at the sideline of sporting events.
 Backed by evidence-based science, the app tracks athletes’ overall concussion health, and provides instant comparisons to past test performances.
-The mobile app is based off of the gold standard Sport Concussion Assessment Tool 3 (SCAT3), but is quicker to use than traditional paper assessments as it is digital and can be run from any location within minutes.
+The mobile app is quicker to use than traditional paper assessments as it is digital and can be run from any location within minutes.
 HeadCheck measures a number of key identifiers of a concussion –including symptoms, balance and neurocognitive function.
 This allows medical professionals such as athletic trainers and doctors to make informed sideline decisions, reducing the mismanagement of athletes who are unfit to return to play.
 All data is time-stamped and securely stored for convenient 24/7 access.
 The data can follow the athlete to all future sports, providing a picture of risk management through historical data and trend analytics.
 HeadCheck Health App Demonstration.
 HeadCheck is the most comprehensive, easy to use concussion assessment tool at the most affordable price.

 For more information on HeadCheck Health visit www.headcheckhealth.com.